 Inside the Fish(PhyloMaker): an overview of the package

 FishPhyloMaker is a freely-available R package containing two main functions, FishTaxaMaker() and FishPhyloMaker().
 Below, we describe these two functions highlighting the input data, intermediate steps, and output objects.
-A brief description of all the package functions is available in Table 1.
+Brief descriptions of the package functions are available in Table 1.

 FishTaxaMaker()

-The FishTaxaMaker() offers two functionalities, first, to check the validity of species names provided by the user and, second, prepare a data frame in the format to be used in the FishPhyloMaker() function.
+FishTaxaMaker() checks the validity of species names provided by the user and prepares a formatted data frame to be used in the FishPhyloMaker() function.

 The input data must be a string or a data frame containing a list of species from the regional pool or an occurrence matrix (sites x species).
 The genus and specific epithet (or subspecies) must be separated by underline (e.g., Genus_epithet).
 The function first classifies the provided species names as valid or synonymies based on Fishbase (Froese and Pauly, 2006) by using the rfishbase package (Boettiger et al., 2012).
 A new column summarizes names initially valid and the valid names substituting identified synonymies.
 Unknown species to Fishbase are printed in the command line, and the user must manually inform the Family and the Order of the species.
 The output of the function is a list containing three elements 1) a data frame displaying the taxonomic information (Valid name, Subfamily, Family, Order, Class, and SuperClass) for each provided species name; 2) a data frame displaying the taxonomic information (Species, Family, and Order) only for the valid species names; 3) a character vector displaying the provided species names not found in Fishbase.
 The second element of the list may return fewer rows when the provided species names include multiple synonymies for a single species.